ramyaroy/extractor/README.md

 # extractor
-Unzip Files
+Unzip Archive Files / Extract files
 This script extract zip/.rar files.
 Auto detect rar files.
-If any file is found sect file and extract it
+If any file is found select the file and click extract